lart-bangor/research-assistant/docs/source/users/getting-started.rst

 On the app home screen, you will see the list of available tasks in the centre of your app, and a side menu containing several options, some of which are context-dependent.
-For example, the side menu contains options for `Discarding Attempts <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/discarding-attempts.html>`_, `Collecting Consent <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/data-setup.html>`_, `Unlocking the App <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/locking-app.html>`_, `Exporting Data <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/exporting-data.html>`_, `App Settings <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/configuration.html#>`_ and a dialogue providing information about the app.
+For example, the side menu contains options for :doc:`data-setup`, :doc:`locking-app`, :doc:`exporting-data`, :doc:`discarding-attempts`, :doc:`configuration` and a dialogue providing information about the app.

 These options are described in the linked sub-sections of the documentation.